555vedant/E-Learning-Platform/README.md

 # E-Commerce Learning Platform

-This is an e-commerce learning platform developed using Spring Boot, Spring Data JPA, and other associated technologies.
-The platform allows users to register, browse courses, and make purchases for learning resources like videos, PDFs, etc.
+This is an e-commerce learning platform currently under development using Spring Boot and Spring Data JPA.
+The platform aims to provide users with a seamless experience for browsing and purchasing online learning resources.

 ## Table of Contents
 1. [Features](#features)